 But those were not consultations.
 Those were something else.

-My approach as a Brand Therapist is intentionally (and insanely) personal.
-We can talk about how things have been done, if you’d like.
-However, I’d rather discuss how you can do things better than the competition based on who you are.
-I’d like to help you decide how to make better connections by using your brand—intimate connections that only you can make.
+My approach as a brand therapist is insanely (and intentionally) personal.
+We don’t spend our sessions talking about how things have been done in the past, by other brands.
+Instead, I help you figure out how you can do things better than the competition based on who you are.
+I help you make better connections, using your brand—intimate connections that only you can make.

 Yes, there are opportunities out there that are only for you.There are opportunities out there that are only for you.
 Click To Tweet

 But you have to know your brand in order to make that distinction.

-Your brand exists in the mind of every person your or your business comes into contact with.
-You can refine that brand and you can work on the way your brand is perceived, but—and I really want you to catch this—people mess this up all the time because they are trying to be something instead of using who they already are to their own advantages.
+Your brand exists in the mind of every person you or your business comes into contact with.
+You can refine your brand and you can work on the way your brand is perceived, but—and I really need you to catch this—people do this wrong all the time because they are trying to be something instead of showing how they already are that thing.

-This is why I’m a Brand Therapist and not a Brand Consultant.
+This is why I’m a brand therapist and not a brand consultant.
 Consulting isn’t designed to get this deep into who you are.
 Therapy is.

 It’s frustrating to get your brand wrong and then find out months, or years, later that you’ve been over-complicating it, or overlooking what was right in front of you.
 One of the reasons I do so well with my clients is I’ve always been good at making complicated things simple.
 So, while I think consultants can do awesome work for brands, I think brand therapy is the right option for people who don’t even know what to say to a consultant.